-Lard in Soap Making
+Lard for Soap Making

-Lard is, as most people know, obtained from pigs (hogs).
+Lard, as most people know, is obtained from pigs (hogs).
 Pork fat has long been used in the soap making industry and it's easy to see why.
-Not only is lard very cheap but it really does produce a great bar of soap when used with other oils.

-• produces a stable, conditioning, long lasting lather.
+• Produces a stable, conditioning, long lasting lather.

 Lauric Myristic Palmitic Stearic Ricinoleic Oleic Linoleic Linolenic